First-Book Contests: A Great Entryway to a Literary Career

 The Girl in the Fall-Away Dress sold fewer than 2,000 copies that year and didn’t make much of a splash, but it was reviewed in the New York Times, the Boston Globe, the San Francisco Chronicle, and the trade magazines, and it helped me find a publisher for my second book.
 Before the AWP Award, I had entered two other contests with the same manuscript.
 After the manuscript was a runner-up in one of those contests, I revised it before submitting it to the AWP contest.

 I doubt that my first story collection would have been published if I had submitted it to agents or publishers instead of to a contest.
 For one thing, I didn’t know anyone.
 I had attended a new and relatively unknown MFA program (which I loved, by the way: The University of Miami James Michener Fellowship was fully funded, providing a full ride and a living stipend).
 No one was knocking down my door to ask what I’d written.
 I had published several stories in literary magazines by submitting “over the transom,” but I had no agent or publisher contacts.
 And the manuscript was very “literary,” which translates roughly to “this won’t sell.”
 It was a series of linked stories interspersed with flash fictions that served as a kind of narrative glue.
-(You can listen to the first story in the collection, “O-lama-lama,” here.)
+(You can listen to the first flash fiction in the collection, “O-lama-lama,” here.)

 Fortunately, the contest submission process was blind, which meant my manuscript was competing with other manuscripts—rather than my completely unknown name competing with other names.
 The AWP seeks to further level the playing field and avoid nepotism with this rule: “former students who studied with a judge in an academic degree-conferring program or its equivalent are ineligible to enter the competition in the genre for which their former teacher is serving as judge.”